dews/exodom/readme.md

 If you see an error about node not existing, you could be using Ubuntu or node is not properly installed

+If use iojs, you should modify exodom.js like this:
+    #!/usr/bin/env node -> #!/usr/bin/env iojs

 ### TODO
 1. Move project to github, use npm install
 2. Prompt password